Emergency Spotlight:

 ‘Tipai Peshow’ – To Care for the People

-MMIP San Diego combats human trafficking and violence in our region’s Indigenous communities through awareness, training and countywide law enforcement collaboration.
+MMIP San Diego combats the crisis of disproportionately high rates of violence, disappearances and unsolved cases in our region’s American Indian communities through awareness, culturally-based education and countywide law enforcement collaboration.

-This website serves as a Digital Resource Center, providing critical information to help confront the crisis of Missing and Murdered Indigenous People.
-It also serves as a key point of contact for everyone seeking immediate assistance.
+This website serves as a Digital Resource Center (DRC), providing critical information to help confront and prevent the crisis of Missing and Murdered Indigenous People.
 Constantly updated, the DRC will provide timely, valuable content that generates awareness, supports education and accelerates action.

-With funding from the California Board of State and Community Corrections (BSCC), MMIP San Diego supports Tribal efforts to strengthen at-risk communities, protect against human trafficking and increase cooperation with law enforcement agencies.
+With funding from the California Board of State and Community Corrections (BSCC), MMIP San Diego supports Tribal efforts to strengthen at-risk communities and increase cooperation with law enforcement agencies.

-Our many initiatives include growing the Acorns to Oaks program for young Indigenous girls and working in close collaboration with the San Diego Law Enforcement Coordination Center.
+Our many initiatives include growing the Acorns to Oaks program for young American Indian girls.

 “We know grief.
 It’s hard to talk about, but it needs to be talked about.” – Rayleene Elliott